-table The name of a table as a string, symbol or SQL expression.

-result A list.
+table The name of a table as a string, symbol or SQL expression. owner A string, NIL or :all. database A database object which defaults to default-database. result A list.

 Returns a list containing information about the SQL types of each of the attributes in the table specified by table in database which has a default value of \default-database\. owner is NIL by default which means that only attributes owned by users are listed.
 If owner is a string denoting a user name, only attributes owned by owner are listed.
 If owner is :all then all attributes are listed.
 The elements of the returned list are lists where the first element is the name of the attribute, the second element is its SQL type, the third is the type precision, the fourth is the scale of the attribute and the fifth is 1 if the attribute accepts null values and otherwise 0.